drdrang/drtwoot/README.markdown

       <id>2345678912345</id>

 Your user id will be the first number.
 Copy that number and paste it into Line 7 of `twoot.js`.

+You'll also need to change Line 9 of `twoot.js` to the base 64 encoding of your `username:password` string.
+Here's a quick way to do it from the command line using Python:

+    python -c 'import base64;print base64.b64encode("username:password")'

+where you put your username and password in the double-quoted string.
+Don't forget the colon.
+Copy the output and paste it into Line 9.

 After `twoot.js` has been edited and saved, launch Fluid and point it to the `twoot.htm` file: `file:///path/to/twoot.htm`.
 Give the SSB a name ("Dr. Twoot" is a good choice), tell it to use one of the PNG files as the icon, and let it make the new application.